Every day I walk this street

 What if I let these hearts touch mine?

-What if I bared my soul?
+What if my soul was bared?

 Would it hurt me to know the grocery man,

-Or the man who delivers my mail?
+Or the one who delivers my mail?

 Would I be disturbed if they’re struggling?